MartenM/flutter_bbcode/README.md

 ### Contribute to the project
 Feel free to create issues and pull-requests on Github.
 I will take a look at them as soon as possible.

+Leaving a star there is also highly appreciated :)